February 6, 2021

 Kanz’s directing style is as minimalist as his writing style is rich with naturalistic language.
 It’s a combination that works for the movie’s setting.
 And the movie greatly benefits from being well-cast with actors who never strike a false note with their characters.
 “Mass” is a movie that will linger in people’s memories long after they watch it.
 And it will be a story that will come to mind when people think about how mass murders cause untold traumas that don’t necessarily make headlines.

-UPDATE: Bleecker Street will release “Mass” on a date in 2021 to be announced.
+UPDATE: Bleecker Street will release “Mass” in select U.S. cinemas on October 8, 2021.